TomHames/gatsby-blog/src/pages/articles/26-07-2019---Data-Structures/index.md

 ## Why are data structures important? 💡

 Understanding and implementing data structures at the deepest level is vital.
-It is the difference between designing an app that delivers your results within a blink of an eye, compared to one which takes several minutes to complete.
+It is the difference between designing an app that delivers returns your search results within a blink of an eye compared to one which takes several minutes to complete.
 Data structures are the foundations, the building blocks of every piece of software.

-However, the depth and breadth of data structures knowledge and implementation massively depends on your situation and circumstance.
-If you are a back end engineer and are using C or Rust to build software, having a solid knowledge of data structures is paramount.
-If you are a front end engineer using JavaScript or Python for example, it is a very different story.
+The depth of your data structures knowledge depends on your situation and circumstance e.g. programming in C compared to JavaScript.

+But IMO whether you actually code data structures at the lowest level or not, I would argue that having a good understanding of what data structures are and why they are important is necessary.

 ## Do I need to know data structures if I'm a Web Developer?